JNemune/MineSweeperEngine/README.md

             2.2.1) translate data from bot to program 2.2.1.1) lose algorithm for advertising
             2.2.2) start a new game automatically
-            2.2.3) messages handelling
+            2.2.3) messages handling
                 2.2.3.1) block manager
             2.2.4) request for play again
             2.2.5) get free coin
-        2.3) play more than 1 game at the same time and define maximom of same-time games 2.3.1) duplicate games
+        2.3) play more than 1 game at the same time and define maximum of same-time games 2.3.1) duplicate games
             2.3.2) time sleep for movements
             2.3.3) try all fields